SilkRose/Pony/stories/deternal/deternal.md

 Twilight put a wing around Applejack, reassuring her.
 "We wanted to ask if you needed anything while we're here, Rarity."

-Rarity thought for a moment before she said, "Oh, Twilight, could you help me with some pain I've been having.
-Sometimes it hurts so bad I can't even get out of bed."
+Rarity thought for a moment, then said, "Oh, Twilight, could you help me with some pain I've been having?
+Sometimes it hurts so badly I can't even get out of bed."

-Rarity began to move the covers off her.
-She pointed at her stomach, presumably where it hurt.
+Rarity began push the covers aside.
+She pointed at her stomach.
 "Hey, where did that scar come from?"
+[THE PAIN LOCUS CAN BE INFERRED FROM CONTEXT]

-Twilight answered, "It was from a surgery you had a while back.
+Twilight answered, "It is from a surgery you had a while back.
 You probably don't remember because you were put to sleep while it happened."

 Rarity tried to nod in understanding.
 "Oh, okay.
-Well, in any case, would you be able to help with the pain, darling?
-If I could just stop the pain, I could make you a beautiful dress for the gala!"
+Well, in any case, could you help with the pain, darling?
+If I could just ease the pain, I could make you a beautiful dress for the gala!"

 Twilight frowned.
 "You've already done so much for me over the years.
 I couldn't ask you for a dress.
-I'm sorry to say it, but I can't do anything for the pain, and the doctors have given you all the medicine they can."
+I'm sorry to say it, but I can't do anything for the pain.
+The doctors have given you all the medicine they can."

-Rarity turned her head down.
+Rarity lowered her head.
 "Oh, alright, darling."
+[OR HUNG HER HEAD, OR BOWED HER HEAD]

 Pinkie stepped to Rarity and hugged her.
 "It'll be alright, Rarity.
 We're here for you.
-We love you, and we'll do everything we can to make you feel better."
+We love you, and we'll do everything we can to help you feel better."

 Rarity smiled and hugged back, then signaled with a hoof for everypony else to join the hug.